 Training Course Schedule

-include an English conversation school, a Women's University, a public elementary school, and a private pre-school.
+may include an English conversation school, a university, a public elementary school, and a private pre-school.

 Course Dress Requirements